neurosnap/starfx/docs/posts/store.md

 ---
 title: Store
-Description: An immutable store that acts like a reactive, in-memory database
+description: An immutable store that acts like a reactive, in-memory database
 ---

 Features: